nyakaspeter/Raven-Torrent/documents/api/subtitlesbyhash.md

-# Search Subtitles By Inner File Hash
+# Search subtitles by inner file hash

 Search subtitles for movies or tv shows by torrent's inner file hash.